-- In the comics Minnie Mouse has an Uncle Mortimer Mouse, but in the cartoons Mickey's rival for her affections is an obnoxious cretin also named Mortimer Mouse (he's called Montmorency Rodent in the comics).
+- There are two people named Mortimer Mouse in Minnie Mouse's life.
+The first introduced is her uncle Mortimer Mouse, while the second is one of her suitors.
 In Mickey's Once Upon a Christmas, Mortimer Mouse is the name of Minnie's boss.
-What's more confusing is that Walt originally wanted to name Mickey Mortimer, and that in the comics Mickey has a nephew named Morty, short for (what else?)
+What's more confusing is that Walt originally wanted to name Mickey "Mortimer", and that in the comics Mickey has a nephew named Morty, short for (what else?)
 Mortimer.
 No switching with siblings here...just everybody else.

 - In the original Marvel comics, Silver Samurai and Mariko Yashida were half-siblings.
 Their Wolverine and the X-Men versions are a married couple.

 - In the original Superfriends cartoons, Marvin and Wendy were apparently just friends.
 When they got adapted into the comics, they became fraternal twins.
 In Young Justice, they're back to being friends, and have a Relationship Upgrade by the finale.